Living with a Reactive Dog: Finn’s Story

 The definition of a reactive dog:

-Living with a reactive dog can be stressful and distressing for both dog and owner.
-American Kennel Club define a reactive dog as one that ‘overreacts to a thing or a certain situation’.
-This reaction can be triggered by anything the dog perceives to be a threat, for example; other dogs, people, buses, cycles, cats, skateboards- the list goes on.
+Living with a ‘reactive’ dog can be stressful and distressing for both dog and owner.
+American Kennel Club define a reactive dog as one that ‘overreacts to a thing or a certain situation’ but don’t all dogs (and humans) react in some way to something?
+Their reaction can be triggered by anything the dog perceives to be a threat or cannot make sense of, for example; other dogs, people, buses, cycles, cats, skateboards- the list goes on.

 Stress and dogs:

-Finn’s barking was really pitiful and desperate.
+Finn’s became really distressing when out walking if we would see another dog.
 After barking he was hyper-alert for the rest of the day.
 Did you know that stress hormones stay in a dog’s body for many hours?
 We realised that this meant that poor Finn was in a constant state of stress.
 Constantly pumped full of cortisol and adrenaline- how awful for him!
-Stress is harmful for dogs just as it is for humans -for more information about the effects of stress on a dog click here.
+Stress is harmful for dogs just as it is for humans.

 Having two dogs only exasperated the situation.
 They made each other jump by barking and joined in with each others fears.
 This started making it really difficult for me to walk them both on my own and resulted in my stress levels rising when I took them out.
 I was waiting for the inevitable barking and disapproving glares, and profusely apologising for my dog’s behaviour.
 My rise in stress then further escalated their stress- a vicious cycle!